dotnsf/xls-viewer/README.md

     - `--border=num`
       - specify 0 if border should not be displayed
       - default: 1
-    - `--value=num`
+    - `--formula=num`
-      - specify 0 if formula should be displayed
+      - specify 1 if formula(not calculated value) should be displayed
-      - default: 1
+      - default: 0

 ## Reference